Great Lakes Seaway Trail: Route description

 The interstate Seaway Trail extends for 64 mi in Pennsylvania and 454 mi in New York for a total of 518 mi.
 It traverses a total of 11 counties as it crosses the two states; however, all but one—Erie County, Pennsylvania—is located in New York.
 There, the Seaway Trail traverses the counties of Chautauqua, Erie, Niagara, Orleans, Monroe, Wayne, Cayuga, Oswego, Jefferson, and St. Lawrence.

 Pennsylvania

 The Seaway Trail begins, at its southwestern end, on U.S. Route 20 (US 20) at the Ohio–Pennsylvania border, but stays on that route for only 1.5 mi, when it switches to Pennsylvania Route 5 (PA 5).
 Aside from some complicated routing in and around the city of Erie, the trail remains on Route 5 the rest of the way to the New York border.

-Attractions along this segment of the Seaway Trail include the city of Erie itself, Presque Isle State Park, Erie Bluffs State Park, Waldameer Park and Water World, the Erie Maritime Museum, and the North East winery region.
+Attractions along this segment of the Seaway Trail include the city of Erie itself, Presque Isle State Park, Erie Bluffs State Park, Waldameer & Water World, the Erie Maritime Museum, and the North East winery region.

 The Skyway carries NY 5 and the trail into downtown Buffalo.